jagadeesh-dommety/randomreads/Documentation/topics.md

 “How a spark gap, some math, and a little luck started the era of global communication.”

-22. Black Holes Made Simple
+22. Black Holes Made Simple - Explain to 12 year old

 “A narrative explaining how a star’s death creates a cosmic trap where even time behaves strangely.”